All Jim Ellis Automotive Group locations are closed on Saturday, July 4. We will reopen for regular business hours on Monday, July 6.

 • Reason for expensing this vehicle purchase

-Who Qualifies for Section 179 Tax Credit for Businesses and Fleet Vehicles?
+Who Qualifies for the Section 179 Tax Credit for Businesses and Fleet Vehicles?

 With these new Section 179 percentages, how can companies still get the maximum possible tax deduction?
-Business vehicles continue to fall under the category of “depreciable assets,” which means your company can still qualify for Section 179 and bonus depreciation deductions if you spend less than $4.27 million per year buying business and fleet vehicles.
+Business vehicles continue to fall under the category of "depreciable assets," which means your company can still qualify for Section 179 and bonus depreciation deductions.
+Under the OBBB law, the maximum is $2.5 million per year, with phase-outs beginning at $4 million.1

 • The vehicle must be used for business purposes more than 50% of the time.

-• New and used vehicles can qualify for Section 179.
+• New and used vehicles can qualify for Section 179 as long as the vehicle is "new to you."

 • You cannot gain a Section 179 deduction worth more than your business's income.